jkenlooper/puzzle-massive/docs/development.md

 configured.
 This script can be run multiple times and will default to the choices that you have made before.

+It is not required to create a `.env` file if using the vagrant setup.
+A vagrant provision script will always be executed that creates this file on the virtual machine if it doesn't exist on the local machine.

 ```bash
 # Create or update the .env file
 ./bin/create_dot_env.sh;